camunda/camunda-docs/docs/reference/feel/language-guide/feel-data-types.md

 ### Null

-Nothing, null or nil (i.e. the value is not present).
+Nothing, null, or nil (i.e. the value is not present).

 Some operations/functions return `null` if an argument in not valid or types doesn't match.